-I absolutely adore wearing this tunic, its stylish, light and airy, roomy due to its pleat at the front neckline and has two gigantic pockets at the side.
-Its a perfect holiday tunic or perfect for just about any occasion.
-Oh and its also very easy to make!
+I absolutely adore wearing this tunic.
+It’s stylish and roomy, due to the pleat at the front neckline and has two whopping side pockets.
+A perfect holiday tunic, or ideal for just about any occasion.
+Oh ….and did I mention?
+Its also very easy to make!

 Hilda suits fabrics such as linen, viscose challis, lightweight cotton or any medium to lightweight fabric that drapes nicely.

-Hilda Tunic is in two size ranges: 8-18 and 20-28.
+Tunic is in two size ranges: 8-18 and 20-28.
 Prior to making, please check the size guide and finished garment measurements below to see which size suits you.
 This garment falls above the knee on me and Im 5 ft 7ins.
 Altering the length is a simple task and with an extra 10-15cm added on can transform it into more of a dress than a tunic.

-I have also made a longer length Hilda (+15cm) and added a sleeve frill like this one shown below.
+I made a longer length Hilda (+15cm) and added a sleeve frill add on, like this one shown below.
 The add on instructions are included in the pattern.
 I’ve also made a Hilda without the sleeves so if you would like to know how to do these simple alterations, see the ‘Hilda Hack’ at the end of this post page.

 You will also require 20cm of light/med weight fusible interfacing

-LETS TALK ABOUT FABRIC….By the way, I do have some fabrics on my Etsy shop suitable for Hilda, such as this fab Indian cotton voile or a 4oz denim in med and dark colours (as shown in the very top picture).
+LETS TALK ABOUT FABRIC….By the way, I do have some fabrics on my shop suitable for Hilda, such as this 4oz denim in med and dark colours (as shown in the very top picture).
 I think it looks great in ethnic batiks and African fabrics alike.

 Alternatively you might like to use one of these fabulous indian block printed cotton fabrics from slubbedprints.co.uk.